seasonedcc/composable-functions/README.md

 })
 ```

-Otherwise, if the domain function passed to `fromSuccess` happens to fail, the error will be bubbled up exactly as it was thrown.
+Otherwise, if the composable passed to `fromSuccess` happens to fail, the error will be bubbled up exactly as it was thrown.

 ### mergeObjects